grit-coding/account-manager/README.md

 # Account Manager API

-This API allows you to manage user accounts.
+The "Account Manager API" is a public repository specifically designed for teaching purposes, demonstrating an AWS setup using API Gateway, Lambda, and DynamoDB.
+It provides practical API examples for creating, retrieving, updating, and deleting accounts.

+Feel free to download, fork, and deploy this repository to your own AWS account.
+To do so, follow the detailed instructions provided in [Local Setup and Deployment Guide](https://github.com/grit-coding/account-manager/blob/main/docs/local-README.md).
+This will enable you to set up the project locally and deploy it to AWS Lambda.

 ## Base URL

-The Base URL is the root URL for all of the API, if you ever see a reference to `{BASE_URL}` in the documentation, replace it with `https://leiws3k0k7.execute-api.eu-west-2.amazonaws.com/dev/`.
+The Base URL serves as the root URL for all of the API endpoints.
+If you ever come across a reference to `{BASE_URL}` in the documentation, you'll need to replace it with your own Base URL.
+Upon deploying this to your AWS account, a unique Base URL will be provided to you in the console.

 ## API Endpoints